The Great Stem Cell Divide

 The older you are, the fewer active stem cells you have.
 Your peripheral blood has lots of cells, but not stem cells.
 However, it does have platelets, which have abundant growth factors within them.
 These growth factors (in what is called PRP) can be concentrated and injected, though it is doubted they have the wide variety of healing powers possessed by stem cells.

 Each of the cell harvesting techniques has risks and benefits.
 More pain is associated with bone marrow aspirates and more soft tissue complications with fat aspirates.
 The various technologies used to concentrate them all provide varying numbers of cells and growth factors.

-It appears that the most available, highly-concentrated, and potent source of stem cells and growth factors is amniotic fluid derived from young, healthy mothers who choose to donate their fluid at the time of C-Section.
+It appears that the most available and potent source of stem cells and growth factors is amniotic fluid derived from young, healthy mothers who choose to donate their fluid at the time of C-Section.
 If this fluid is not harvested and processed carefully, however, the stem cells are frequently killed.
 When harvested correctly, amniotic fluid appears to be the closest thing we have to the mythical Fountain of Youth.

 This biologic field will hopefully soon be regulated, at least enough to provide standards that allow both doctor and patient to know what, exactly, is in each version of a specific therapy.
 Only then will we be able to perform comparative testing and move toward product optimization.